Learn what information to gather and review before starting your business credit application.

 Whether your business is just starting up or preparing for expansion, credit can help support your short- and long-term financial goals.
-You’ll find that there are a number of benefits to establishing and building small business credit.
+You’ll find that there are a number of benefits to establishing and building business credit.
 However, before you apply, it’s important to determine whether your business is ready for credit.

 Follow these steps to ensure your business is fully prepared to obtain financing: